ezntek/beancode/README.md

 The REPL (or Read-Eval-Print-Loop) allows you to write beancode directly in your terminal.
 Run beancode (with the above instructions) without any arguments (i.e. just the command), and you will be dropped into this prompt:

 ```
-=== welcome to beancode 0.6.0 ==
+=== welcome to beancode 0.7.0 ==
 Using Python 3.13.7 (main, Sep  9 2025, 16:20:24) [GCC 15.2.1 20250813]
 type ".help" for a list of REPL commands, ".exit" to exit, or start typing some code.
 >>
 ```

 You can immediately begin typing Pseudocode, and all errors will be reported to you.
 If you want to run a beancode script, you can just `INCLUDE "MyScript.bean"` to execute it, and then immediately return to the REPL.
-You can also type `.runfile myscript.bean`
+You can also type `.runfile myscript.bean` to do the same thing.

 You can also start typing dot-commands, which do not control the beancode interpreter, but controls the wrapper around it that provides you with REPL functionality.
 You can see the list of commands with `.help`, and detailed help is listed below: